Ministry of the Interior (Austria)

-It operates and oversees the vast majority of the country's law enforcement agencies, including the Federal Police, the Criminal Police Office (BKA), the Directorate State Protection and Intelligence Service (DSN), the Bureau for Anticorruption (BAK), the Cobra Mission Command (EKO Cobra), the Aerial Police Force, and the Special Observatory Unit (SEO).
-The Directorate General for the Public Security, which is primarily made up of career law enforcement officers, serves as the professional governing body of all these agencies, except for the BAK.
+It operates and oversees the vast majority of the country's law enforcement agencies, including the Federal Police Directorate (BPD), the Criminal Intelligence Service Austria (BK), the Directorate State Protection and Intelligence Service (DSN), the Federal Bureau of Anti-Corruption (BAK), the Directorate for Special Units/Special Intervention Unit Cobra (DSE), and the Special Observatory Unit for Surveillance (SEO).
+The Directorate General for the Public Security (GD), which is primarily made up of career law enforcement officers, serves as the professional governing body of all these agencies, except for the BAK.
 Federal law enforcement agencies outside of the ministry's control include the Military Police, the Fiscal Police, and the Judiciary Guard.

 The Palais Modena is the ministry's central headquarters, it is situated in the centre of Austria's capital Vienna.

 History

 The Ministry was originally created as "Imperial and Royal Ministry of the Interior", serving as the empire-wide interior ministry for Austria-Hungary.
 It was succeeded by the "state office of the Interior" (Staatsamt des Innern) of the First Republic in 1918, and later renamed into "Federal Ministry of the Interior".
 After the dissolution of Nazi Germany in 1945 the Ministry was reestablished into its current form.

 Until 1848 internal affairs of the country was under the responsibility of the Austro-Bohemian Court Chancellery which was established by Empress Maria Theresia.
 In 1848 the ministry was established with the name of the Ministry of the Interior.
 Between 1918 and 1920 it was called State Office of the Interior.
 Then it was merged with the ministry of education and was renamed as State Office and Federal Ministry of the Interior and of Education.
 The body was integrated into the federal government in 1923.
 Following World War II it was renamed into its current title, Federal Ministry of the Interior.